HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 There is a significant increase in the number of webpages using this technology for serverless, containerization, machine learning components and plug-n-play types of applications.
 The future of WebAssembly could be as a niche web technology, but as an entirely mainstream runtime on a wide range of other platforms.
 WebAssembly runtime (multi-language, lightweight, secure) are making it a popular choice for a wider range of non-browser applications for agnostic platforms.

 Despite being a niche technology, WebAssembly is already adding value to the web.
 There are a number of web applications that benefit greatly from this technology.
-However, web applications are often not visible to the ‘crawl’ which forms the basis of this study.
+However, web applications are often not visible to the 'crawl' which forms the basis of this study.